zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-advanced/essbase-advanced.md

 ## **Step 2:** Calculating Essbase Cube

-A cube contains two types of values: values that you enter, called input data, and values that are calculated from input data.
+A cube contains two types of values: values that you enter called input data and values that are calculated from input data.

-A cube can be calculated using one of two methods.
-Outline calculation, which is the simplest calculation method, bases the calculation of a cube on the relationships between members in the cube outline and on any formulas that are associated with members in the outline.
+A cube can be calculated using one of two methods:
+*  Outline calculation: This is the simplest calculation method, bases the calculation of a cube on the relationships between members in the cube outline(the hierarchy) and on any formulas that are associated with members in the outline.

-A calculation script, which contains a series of calculation commands, equations, and formulas, allows you to define calculations other than those defined by the database outline.
+* Script based calculations:This contains a series of calculation commands, equations, and formulas, allows you to define calculations other than those defined by the database outline.
   You create calculation scripts using a script editor in the Essbase web interface.
   Calculation scripts do not apply to aggregate storage applications.

 1. On the Application page, expand the application.